absentio/simulate-ec2-autoscaling/README.md

 simulate-ec2-autoscaling
 ========================

-SimPy-based Python discrete event simulation of AWS EC2 Autoscaling for a job queue
+SimPy-based Python discrete event simulation of AWS EC2 Autoscaling for a job queue.
+Updated to work with Python3

 	Usage: as-sim.py [options] service-distribution-pathname